Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

 ---

 <p align="justify">
-Dr. Thiago de Paula Oliveira is a Researcher Biostatistician at Insight Centre for Data Analytics working in partnership with Orreco and NUI Galway.
-He develops statistical methods to model the longitudinal concordance correlation based on variance components of mixed effects models.
+Dr. Thiago de Paula Oliveira was a Researcher Biostatistician at Insight Centre for Data Analytics working in partnership with Orreco and NUI Galway in the development of statistical methods applied to athlete performance.
+He develops statistical methods in longitudinal concordance correlation, multilevel model (hierarchical model), generalized linear mixed-effects model, experimental design, longitudinal data.
+Moreover, he is an enthusiast of use of Shiny apps to create interactive data visualization.
-Thiago holds a PhD in Statistics from University of São Paulo, Brazil, and has at least five years experience in experimental statistics, statistical modeling, mixed effect models, longitudinal data, and concordance analysis.
-As PhD candidate, he was a visitor Scholar at Natio nal University of Ireland in 2016, working with statistical modeling for agricultural data.
-His current work is about Biostatistcs in sport.
-He was a lecturer in the Department of Exact Sciences at ‘Luiz de Queiroz’ College of Agriculture (ESALQ), University of São Paulo, Piracicaba, São Paulo, Brazil from 2017 to 2019.
+Thiago holds his PhD in Statistics from University of São Paulo, Brazil, and has at least five years experience in experimental statistics, statistical modeling, mixed effect models, longitudinal data, and concordance analysis.
+As PhD candidate, he was a visitor Scholar at National University of Ireland in 2016, working with statistical modeling for agricultural data.
+He was a lecturer in the Department of Exact Sciences at ESALQ/University of São Paulo, Piracicaba, São Paulo, Brazil from 2017 to 2019.
+Currently, Thiago is working at the Roslin Institute/University of Edinburgh as Researcher on development of statistical methods for global crop breeding programs.
 </p>